PMdevelopltu/mathexercises/README.md

 Important!
 This program is only in Lithuanian language.

-Bugs (2021-04-17):
+Update 18/04/2021
+Fixed bug:
-Button "Apie" does not hide when level selected;
+Button "Apie" does not hide when level selected.
+Know bug:
 The program crashes when subtraction results in a minus.
+Added new level: "Vidutinis" (composition/subtraction/multiplication/division).